victorgarciaesgi/regle/docs/src/core-concepts/global-config.md

 ## Declare new rules

-in `useRegle`, you can already use any rule key you want.
-But if you want autocomplete and typecheck for your custom rules, you can also use `defineRegleConfig`.
+While `useRegle` allows you to use any rule key, adding custom rules to the global configuration provides autocompletion and type checking.
+This improves maintainability and consistency across your application.

 ```ts twoslash
 const someAsyncCall = async () => await Promise.resolve(true);